Although you're away from campus, Gettysburg and CGE are only a few clicks away.

-Once your final registration abroad is complete, log in to STUDENT CENTER and click on the CONFIRM COURSES section under the CGE dashboard.
+Once your final registration at your program is complete, log in to "Student Center" and click on the "Courses Confirmed" section under the CGE Dashboard.
 You will see a list of all of the courses that you have gotten approved.
 Check off the courses that you have actually registered for and hit SAVE.
-This will send your final list of courses to the Registrar for final approved.
-Please note: if you are still seeking approval for your courses, you cannot submit this document until complete.
+If you are taking any courses that have not been approved, you will need to enter a new course approval request in the "Add Additional Courses" page.
+This will send your final list of courses to the Registrar for final approval.
+Please note: if you are still seeking approval for your courses, you cannot submit this page until those approvals have been completed.

 Culture Shock, Homesickness & Transitions